 & Strategy Muse

-As a certified Master Sommelier with a background working as Diageo’s National Director of Trade Marketing, Sally’s experience in the wine and spirits industry helps her see the big picture when it comes to working with brands.
+As a Certified Sommelier with a background working as Diageo’s National Director of Trade Marketing, Sally’s experience in the wine and spirits industry helps her see the big picture when it comes to working with brands.
 In addition, she has been trained in the management program at Claridge’s Hotel and worked as a sommelier for hotels in Austria, Germany and Switzerland.
 Sally’s talent lies in her ability to outline concrete plans of action, develop digital projects and align and change the project accordingly, so that it best serves the client.

 & The Specialist

 Jeff specializes in the details.
 He manages a client services team that supports websites for such companies as Diageo Wines, Treasury, World Class, BV, Stirrings and Acacia.
 To ensure that every minute detail of a project has been well thought out and assigned to the best person on his team for each particular project, Jeff draws from his management experience at Leap Frog, Household Credit Services and the Raiders.
 His talents lie in his ability to look at the overall scheme of things, study all the details and understand the ever-changing ecosystem of the digital world.